 Moving a step ahead of predictive maintenance, the prognostic approach suggests or implements a solution apart from detecting a fault in the equipment or process parameters.

-Just like the predictive maintenance approach, prognostic also uses an IIoT-based operating system to monitor the equipment or process.
+Just like the predictive maintenance approach, prognostic also uses an Industrial IoT-based operating system to monitor the equipment or process.
 The difference is that prognostic reads the health of the equipment as well as provides solutions to fix the issues.

 For instance, if any machinery shows an increase in temperature, the predictive system will detect the issue, track the temperature trend, and predict the occurrence of the machine failure.